What Is Hepatitis C?

 What Problems Can Hepatitis C Cause?

 Hepatitis C is the most serious type of hepatitis.
 It's now one of the most common reasons for liver transplants in adults.
+Every year, almost 20,000 people in the United States die from HCV.

 Fortunately, medicines can now treat people with hepatitis C and cure them in most cases.